aahi-ai/GroundTruth/README.md

 3. Wait a few seconds for the AI scan
 4. See the health score, summary, and any detected issues

+Please note, first-time scans may take upto a minute due to Render's free tier deployment.

 ## Tech Stack

 **Frontend:** HTML / CSS / JavaScript